 You must have one of the Arcanist or Mystic abilities to contribute to a ritual casting.

-If you are a Mystic, you can only perform rituals with other Mystics of your deity.
+If you are a Mystic, you can only perform rituals that are contained in the Celestial Codex and the ritual lists of your deity.

-If you are an Arcanist, you can only perform rituals with other Arcanists.
+If you are an Arcanist, you can perform any rituals that are not exclusively found in the Celestial Codex.

 At least one participant in the ritual must have mastered the Ritual List containing the ritual that is being cast; the character(s) who have mastered the ritual act as the leaders of the performance of the ritual.
 Leading a ritual is mostly a ceremonial position, acting as the conductor who guides the other participants in what to do.

-You can always assist someone else in performing a ritual, even if you haven’t mastered it yourself, provided that you are both either Arcanists or Mystics of the same deity.
+You can always assist someone else in performing a ritual, even if you haven’t mastered it yourself.

 Aether Channeling